Relief of South America and minerals. Landforms of South America

 History of its formation

-4. Work in groups on the characteristics of one of the forms of relief according to the plan, which the students draw up on their own.
-Each group posts.
-Such landforms are characterized as: Andes, Amazonian lowland,
+4. Work in groups to characterize one of the landforms according to a plan that students draw up independently.
+Each group makes messages.
+Characterized by such landforms as: Andes, Amazonian lowland,

 Orinoco Lowland, Brazilian Plateau, etc.

-5. Checking the knowledge gained while studying the topic of the relief of South America.
+5. Testing the knowledge gained from studying the topic of relief of South America.

-1. Why is it necessary to study the relief of the territory?
+1. Why do you need to study the topography of a territory?

-3. Why are mountains located in the western part of the mainland?
+3. Why are the mountains located in the western part of the mainland?

 4. Find the highest mountain?